AuReMe/metage2metabo/docs/tutorial.rst

 * files outputs
-    * Numerous files are created in the output_directory, including the logs at the root of the results directory.
+    * Numerous files are created in the `output_directory`, including the logs at the root of the results directory.

     .. code ::